Asiago

-Climate

 Culture

-Until the middle of the nineteenth century many of the people of Asiago spoke Cimbrian, an ancient German dialect.
+Until the middle of the nineteenth century many of the people of Asiago spoke Cimbrian, a German dialect.

-Asiago is the birthplace of author Mario Rigoni Stern, and features prominently in his stories.
-It is also described in Emilio Lussu's A Year on the Altopiano.
+Asiago is the birthplace of Italian writer Mario Rigoni Stern, and features prominently in his stories.
+It is also described in Emilio Lussu's One Year on the High Plateau, Lussu was an officer in the Sassari Brigade, and in his book the author describes the horror and violence of the war.

 Battle of Asiago

 The Battle of Asiago (Battle of the Plateaux) was a counter-offensive launched by the Austro-Hungarians on the Italian Front in May 1916, during World War I. It was an unexpected attack that occurred near Asiago (now in northeast Italy, then on the Italian side of the border between the Kingdom of Italy and Austria-Hungary).
 Commemorating this battle and the fallen soldiers of World War I is the Asiago War Memorial, a monument and museum that is a popular site for visitors to the area.

-Ernest Hemingway fought here.
 In a later engagement in 1918, Edward Brittain, brother of Vera Brittain, was killed and was buried in the Granezza British military cemetery on the plateau.
 In 1970 Vera's ashes were scattered on his grave.

 The Barenthal, Boscon, Granezza, Magnaboschi and Cavalletto Military Cemeteries at Asiago were designed by Sir Robert Lorimer in 1920.